 New Zealand has ratified six of the eight core ILO Conventions.
-The Government, in consultation with Business New Zealand (the country’s largest advocacy group for enterprise) and the New Zealand Council of Trade Unions, is currently studying ratification of the remaining two: the Freedom of Association and Protection of the Right to Organise Convention, 1948 (No. 87)
+The Government, in consultation with Business New Zealand (the country’s largest advocacy group for enterprise) and the New Zealand Council of Trade Unions, is currently studying ratification of the remaining two: the Freedom of Association and Protection of the Right to Organise Convention, 1948 (No. 87), and the Minimum Age Convention, 1973 (No. 138).

 The New Zealand Government has expressed its serious commitment to promoting Decent Work, In January 2007, the government, employers, and workers of New Zealand launched a joint campaign, and a website that is regularly updated to show the country’s progress towards decent work.